-Our Essential Guide to Diet and Physical Activity also has information and advice on how to exercise safely after a stem cell transplant.
+Our Essential Guide to Diet and Physical Activity (PDF 3025KB) also has information and advice on how to exercise safely after a stem cell transplant.

 If your medical team agrees, you should be able to try a few very simple exercises in your hospital bed.
 If your hospital has a physiotherapist, they can give you some suitable exercises and stretches.
 As your recovery continues, your physio will work with you to increase your physical activity and progress your exercise programme.

 Physical activity can include exercises as part of a home or gym programme, playing organised sport or simply doing tasks around the house or garden.
 You don’t have to join a gym or an exercise class if you don’t want to.
 It’s best to build physical activity into your everyday routine.
 It’s often easier to stick to something you enjoy, that doesn’t need much effort or planning.

 Aerobic – Anything that increases your heart and breathing rate.
 You could try walking, jogging, cycling, dancing or a team sport.